More info released in 2 Kansas City police shootings that left 3 people dead

-KANSAS CITY, Mo. — Kansas City police are releasing more details about two officer-involved shootings that occurred within an hour of each other last week, leaving three people dead.
+KANSAS CITY, Mo. — Kansas City police have released more details about two officer-involved shootings that occurred within an hour of each other last week, leaving three people dead.

 In a statement released Wednesday, police said they fatally shot Ashley Fulkerson, 28, after she rushed police with a 27-inch steel sword.
 The shooting occurred after officers saw Fulkerson, also known as Ashley Simonetti, walking down the street with a sword toward a daycare center.